 I used to set up attacking exercises where they may be 10v10, but I would condition the defence to create opportunities.

-Therefore, every time the attack formed up, there would be an obvious “hole” or mismatch to go for.
-In training, we would get to the point where players would identify the gap pretty much every time and execute the right play.
+This meant that every time the attack formed up, there would be an obvious ’hole’ or mismatch to go for.
+In training, we’d get to a point where players would identify the gap every time and execute the right play.

-Hence, in training, we must run against an organised defence more often, say seven times in every 10 runs.
-Now the attack must adjust and make the best it can against an organised defence and then be ready to exploit any moments of weakness ruthlessly.
+Now, the attack has to adjust and make the best it can against an organised defence, ready to ruthlessly exploit any moments of weakness.

 For instance, we might run a phase set-up.
-Initially, the first play from the set piece will be scripted.
+Initially the first play from the set piece will be scripted.
 The 10 will have three options.
-We might have three further options from the next ruck: a punch play, a loop or a pass to the backs.
+From the next ruck, we might have three further options, with a punch play, a loop or a pass to the backs.

 We can run this as a functional practice.
 The techniques are put to the test in scenarios based on what next week’s defence might be.